EmanuelBender/GoogleSheet_Inventory_System/README.md

 An automatic inventory system for Google Sheets (Apps Script)

-Item = One Item with unique ID
+Item = One Item with unique ID (Mouser or LCSC item no)
 Profile = a collection of Items
 Build = a 'built' Profile
 ( Project = a collection of Profiles ) tbc